pelias/interpolation/readme.md

 There is also a script named `./script/conflate.sh` in this repository which makes running this process much easier.

-note: We only support `openaddreses` at this stage although we plan to support `openstreetmap` and other sources soon.
+note: We only support `openaddreses` and `openstreetmap` formats, you will need to create a custom importer for other sources.

 ### precompute geometry